If you are one of the 300,000 Australians who earn their living from the land, you'll know how difficult and uncertain farming can be.

 - Learn about other health conditions that often affect farmers.

 Getting medical help in a rural environment

 Farming communities often find that living in a remote location means accessing health services is challenging.
 Having a contact list of health and emergency services is important.
 Phone and online support can also be helpful.
 When searching on the internet for health services, it is important to use reputable sources, such as healthdirect's service finder.
-You can also call healthdirect's free 24-hour helpline on 1800 022 222 for health advice and non-urgent assistance.
+You can also call healthdirect's free 24-hour helpline on 1800 022 222 (known as NURSE-ON-CALL in Victoria) for health advice and non-urgent assistance.

 Want more like this?